Approximate Border Location

 Cultural and Economic Significance

-With 5,000 daily crossings in 2023, the region thrives on pilgrimage and trade in dates, rice, and oil products.
+With significant daily crossings, the region thrives on pilgrimage and trade in dates, rice, and oil products.
 Arabic and Persian languages blend in markets, with Basra’s stalls selling kebabs and Shalamcheh’s offering halva and sweets.
 Arbaeen pilgrimages foster cultural unity across borders.
 Iranians buy Iraqi produce, while Iraqis seek Iranian fuel and textiles, driving local trade and economic ties.

 Nearby Attractions